pacalet/sab4z/README.md

     System configuration -> Network interface to configure through DHCP -> eth0 Target packages -> Networking applications -> dropbear -> yes

 By default, for security reasons, the board will reject `ssh` connections for user `root`.
 Let us copy our host `ssh` public key to the board such that we can connect as `root` on the board, from the host, without password.
 If you do not have a `ssh` key already, generate one first with `ssh-keygen`.
-Assuming our public key on the host is `~/.ssh/id_rsa.pub`, add it to the Buildroot overlays and rebuild the root file system:
+Assuming our public / private keys on the host are `~/.ssh/sab4z_rsa.pub` and `~/.ssh/sab4z_rsa` respectively, add the public key to the Buildroot overlays and rebuild the root file system:

     Host> cd /opt/builds/rootfs
     Host> mkdir -p overlays/root/.ssh
-    Host> cat ~/.ssh/id_rsa.pub >> overlays/root/.ssh/authorized_keys
+    Host> cat ~/.ssh/sab4z_rsa.pub >> overlays/root/.ssh/authorized_keys
     Host> make

 Mount the SD card on your host PC, copy the new root file system image on it, unmount and eject the SD card, plug it in the board, power on and try to connect from the host: